AdaCore/training_material/pandoc/beamer_filter.rst

 animate
 ---------

 This is used to have things appear one after another on the "same slide".
 Beamer does this by making each page look just like the previous page but with new content.
 (Page numbers won't change, but Page Down makes it look like something new "appeared.")

 ``.. container:: animate [<slide_number>[-]]``

 slide_number
    This indicates which "page" of the set of pages the content will appear.
    "1" means it will be there from the start (and, as such, you don't need a container for it, although sometimes it makes the context easier to understand.)
-   The "-" after the number indicates that the content should remain for the remaining slides.
+The "-" after the number indicates that the content should remain for the following "pages".

 Note that "animate" will reserve space for all pages - otherwise the pages would keep resizing and defeat the purpose.

 -----------------
 animate Example